Asdfghjkln77/AI-System/README.md

 # AI-System

 ### Hello Everyone!
-This repository is a showcase of my AI-System.
+This repository is a showcase of my AI System.
 Enjoy!